rsingel/contextly-plugin-wordpress/readme.txt

 == Changelog ==

+= 1.3.5 =

+- Improved and larger display for Video recommendations

 = 1.3.4 =

 - Bug fix to make sure images are always served from https for sites using HTTPS